arafatm/interview.system.design/book.system.design.interview.alex.xu.md

 - _Database #replication and sharding_: Techniques like #replication and sharding are used to improve the data layer availability, scalability, and reliability.
-- _Horizontal scaling_: For large scale crawl, hundreds or even thousands of servers are needed to perform download tasks.
+- _#scaling/horizontal_: For large scale crawl, hundreds or even thousands of servers are needed to perform download tasks.
 The key is to keep servers
    #stateless.
 - _Availability, consistency, and reliability_: These concepts are at the core of